-We note that the BIE formulation~\eqref{eq:DLT} is uniquely solvable whenever $\Im{k}>0$.
-In order to make the BIE formulation~\eqref{eq:DLT} amenable to Nystr\"om discretizations based on Alpert quadratures, we use the parametrization $\gamma$ of the boundary curve $\Gamma$ that incorporates the sigmoid transforms and we employ the following weighted formulation
+and note that~\eqref{eq:DLT} is uniquely solvable whenever $\Im{k}>0$.
+In order to make~\eqref{eq:DLT} amenable to Nystr\"om discretizations based on Alpert quadratures we use the parametrization $\gamma$ of the boundary curve $\Gamma$ that incorporates the sigmoid transforms and employ the following weighted formulation

 where $(\gamma'(t))^\perp=(\gamma'_2(t),-\gamma'_1(t))$ and again here $\varphi^w(t):=|\gamma'(t)|\varphi(\gamma(t))$.
 On the other hand, the application of QBX quadratures to the evaluation of the BIO $K^\top(k)[\varphi]$ relies on the classical jump formulas for the gradients of single layer potentials